K0rmir/asteroidclickerv2/README.md

 - HTML5 & CSS
 - React.js

-Asteroid Miner is my first project built in React and I'm looking forward to refactoring & adding to this projects in the future.
+Asteroid Miner is my first project built in React and I'm looking forward to refactoring & adding to this project in the future.